Embraer EMB 314 Super Tucano: Afghanistan

 In 2011, the Super Tucano was declared the winner of the US Light Air Support contract competition over the Hawker Beechcraft AT-6B Texan II.
 The contract was cancelled in 2012 citing Hawker Beechcraft's appeal when its proposal was disqualified during the procurement process, but rewon in 2013.
-Twenty of these light attack aircraft were purchased for the Afghan Air Force.
+Twenty of these light attack aircraft were purchased for the Afghan Air Force (AAF).
 The first four aircraft arrived in Afghanistan in January 2016, with a further four due before the end of 2016.
 Combat-ready Afghan A-29 pilots graduated from training at Moody Air Force Base, Georgia, and returned to Afghanistan to represent the first of 30 pilots trained by the 81st Fighter Squadron at Moody AFB.
-A fleet of 20 A-29s will be in place by 2018, according to a senior U.S. defense official.
+A fleet of 20 A-29s would be in place by 2018, according to a senior U.S. defense official.
 The Pentagon purchased the Super Tucanos in a $427 million contract with Sierra Nevada Corp. and Embraer, with the aircraft produced at Embraer's facility on the grounds of Jacksonville International Airport in Jacksonville, Florida.

 The first four aircraft arrived at Hamid Karzai International Airport on 15 January 2016.
-In 2017, the Afghan Air Force conducted roughly 2,000 airstrike sorties, about 40 a week.
+Prior to the A-29's delivery, the Afghan Air Force lacked close air support aircraft other than attack helicopters.
+In 2017, the AAF conducted roughly 2,000 airstrike sorties, about 40 a week.
 The AAF had a record high in October with more than 80 missions in a single week.
 By March 2018, the AAF had 12 A-29s in service.
-On 22 March 2018, the Afghan Air Force deployed a GBU-58 Paveway II 250 lb (113.4 kg) bomb from an A-29 Super Tucano in combat, marking the first time the Afghan military has dropped a laser-guided weapon against the Taliban.
+On 22 March 2018, the AAF deployed a GBU-58 Paveway II 250 lb (113.4 kg) bomb from an A-29 in combat, marking the first time the service had dropped a laser-guided weapon against the Taliban.

 Fall of Kabul

-In August 2021, during the 2021 Taliban offensive and the Fall of Kabul, some Afghan pilots fled the country, bringing an unknown number of aircraft, including A-29s, with them.
+In August 2021, during the 2021 Taliban offensive and the Fall of Kabul, some Afghan pilots fled the country, taking an unknown number of aircraft, including A-29s, with them.

-An Afghan Air Force A-29 crashed in Uzbekistan's Surxondaryo Region.
-Two pilots ejected and landed with parachutes.
-Initially it was reported shot down by Uzbekistan air defenses, then the Prosecutor General's office in Uzbekistan issued a statement saying that an Afghan military plane had collided mid-air with an Uzbekistan Air Force MiG-29, finally it also retracted the statement about the mid-air collision.
+An Afghan Air Force A-29 crashed in Uzbekistan's Surxondaryo Region; two pilots ejected and landed with parachutes.
+Initially it was reported shot down by Uzbekistan air defenses, then the Prosecutor General's office in Uzbekistan issued a statement saying that an Afghan military plane had collided mid-air with an Uzbekistan Air Force MiG-29, finally it retracted the statement about the mid-air collision.
 At least one Super Tucano was captured by the Taliban in the Mazar-i-Sharif International Airport.